 It can feel strange to negotiate a price before getting in a taxi – in the UK we’re so used to taxi meters calculating the cost for us – but it’s often well worth your while.

-Taxi drivers automatically state a higher price to tourists than they do locals, knowing that some nationalities are not so used to bartering.
+Taxi drivers automatically state a higher price to tourists than they do locals, knowing that some nationalities are not so used to bartering for fares.
 However, as long as you’re firm and polite, you can quickly see that initial price tumble.
 If it doesn’t come down as much as you want it to, you can just walk away.

 As a taxi driver in the UK, can you imagine what it would be like to have to negotiate a price before every journey?
 Put it this way, you’d rather not.